lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 A minion’s votes and ballots can be used only when the minion is ready.
 Whether or not a minion is locked or unlocked does not have any impact on their ability to vote.

+Some vampires have **personal titles**, like "2 votes (titled)".
+They are titles in their own rights, but do not contest and are not bound to a specific sect.
+They are still titles, so they are lost if the vampire gains another title (see [Vampire Sects](#6-vampire-sects)).
+Other vampires have **vote bonuses**, like "+2 votes".
+This does not count as a title and the bonus continues to apply even if the vampire changes sect or gains a title.

 ##### Burning the Edge

 The Methuselah who has the Edge can burn it (return it, uncontrolled, to the central area) to gain 1 vote.